 4. Visit the Linh Quy Phap An Pagoda.

-As a reminder when visiting any pagodas, wear appropriate clothing which covers the shoulders and knees.
+As a reminder when visiting any pagodas, wear appropriate clothing that covers the shoulders and knees.
 Some areas will require you to take off your shoes.

 How to Get There: To get to the Linh Quy Phap An Pagoda, take your car or motorbike and drive through the rural area of Bao Loc.
 The roads aren’t the greatest, so you’ll need to be careful and watch for potholes and/or puddles.